-- The employee leaving on a positive note should ask the supervisor for a letter of recommendation, to be a reference and more.
+- The employee leaving on a positive note should ask the supervisor for a letter of recommendation, be a reference, and more.

 - On the final day of employment, the resigning employee should write a goodbye email to their coworkers, thanking them for their efforts.

 A simple or short resignation letter isn’t different from a standard resignation letter.
 It simply relies on more communication to be had verbally with the supervisor.
 A good resignation letter should show appreciation for the job opportunity, formal notice of resignation from the current job, and an end of employment date within the letter.
 Tip: If you’re a senior executive and resigning from a position, you may want to refer to the employment contract that was signed with the employer.
 It has details regarding the notice period, transition period, and other severance information on the executive employment contract.